segalon/birds-dist-models/README.md

 - Optional: reserve.shp file for plotting reservations on the probability map.

-They should be placed in a data folder which can be specified in the streamlit app, the default path is the data folder in the project directory.
+The files should be placed in a data folder which can be specified in the streamlit app, the default path is the data folder in the project directory.